Add To Favorites

 Santa on a speedboat or surfboard instead of a sleigh?
 December is warm in much of the world.
 Design holiday cards to fit the season—and the climate!

 Ask students to think about holidays they celebrate and connect them with the seasons and types of weather typically experienced on those holidays.
 When you think of Christmas, do you think of snow, sleighs, and hot cocoa?
 In many parts of the world, including Florida, Brazil, and Australia, Christmas and related December holidays are just as festive, but they are celebrated with a slightly different twist because it's warm!
 In the Southern Hemisphere, December is summer.
 Compare and contrast the climates in these two seasons.

 Invite students to investigatge how people living in warm climates celebrate Christmas.
 How does Santa Claus dress for a balmy or steamy Christmas?
 In shorts and a muscle shirt?
 Does he get around in speedboat or on a surfboard?
 An Australian song states that, instead of reindeer, large kangaroos pull Santa's sleigh.

 Encourage students to create a visual art that depicts Santa and the celebration of Christmas in a warm climate.
-Fold paper into a card.
-Sketch holiday greetings from or to Australia or another warm-weather location with Crayola® Erasable Colored Pencils or Ultra-Clean Markers.
+Fold construction paper into a card.
+Sketch holiday greetings from or to Australia or another warm-weather location with Crayola® Erasable Colored Pencils or Washable Markers.
 Write a holiday message and create holiday illustrations on both the outside and inside of the card.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step